bbbaiqian/bbbaiqian.github.io/CS4240_project.md

 |     Standard   |  35.76 ± 1.12  |
 |        BC      |  36.59 ± 0.93  |
 |       BC+      |  35.65 ± 0.54  |

+### Discussion

+According to the experiments on CIFAR-10 mentioned above, we can conclude that the original paper is generally reproducible.
+Although we did not achieve the same error rates, relative relations among the original results under different settings are still kept in our reproduction.

+As for the difference between the original and reproduced results, it can be partly explained by our usage of PyTorch, instead of Chainer used in the original paper.
+Indeed, PyTorch and Chainer show some differences in the implementation of several core functions, like optimizers and learning rate schedule.
+Moreover, the authors do not provide the code for ablation analysis, which also adds uncertainty to the reproducibility of this paper.

+It is also worth mentioning that the improvement of BC learning shows a limitation on image datasets.
+When we applied BC and BC+ mixing methods to a new dataset Caltech101, which is not included in the original paper, the classification performance was not improved.